 Media Resources

-Starting as soon as possible, voters need to see broadcast ads in the Tucson media market or, if broadcast isn’t possible, mail, streaming, and/or digital ads districtwide that say that:
+With ballots dropping on June 18 and the majority of voters expected to vote early, voters need to IMMEDIATELY see broadcast ads in the Tucson media market or, if broadcast isn’t possible, mail, streaming, and/or digital ads districtwide that say that:

 Given her actions while a member of the Tucson School Board and Pima County Board of Supervisors, Adelita Grijalva isn’t who Southern Arizona needs fighting back against the attacks from Donald Trump and Elon Musk against our democracy and public schools.